dmuiruri/mlabel_img_classification/README.md

 behaviour.

 ## Results
+Results from training process
 - [ ] Upload results from ResNet50
 - [ ] Upload results from VGG16
 - [ ] Upload results from Inception_v3

+## ToDo List
+- [ ] Upload results from all models
+- [x] Model initialization using pretrained weights is generating a warning

+- [x] Refactor the code to move the model creation out of the training loop so multiple models can be supported in a much cleaner manner

+- [x] Update the mechanism to store predictions(json files) so that each model can store its results without manually changing the names

+- [ ] Generate a requirements.txt file for the project

+- [ ] Create a single data class that splits the training and validation dataset internally.

+- [ ] Implement distrubuted training to speed up the training time